 The CEO who takes over Wayne Enterprises after Thomas & Martha's deaths can fall victim to this.
 Is he a JerkassRegent for Life for refusing to hand the company over to Bruce; or is he justified in not handing the company over to Bruce, as young Master Wayne was pronounced dead several years ago and has no experience in the business world?
 Is he a Jerkass for firing Lucius Fox, or is he simply cutting costs by ditching a division that's losing them money?
 See Informed Wrongness below as well.

 Base Breaker: Rachel Dawes.
-Is she the moral center of the film, and justified in not dating Bruce until his time as Batman is done, or a preachy Purity Sue who seems to be in love with an idealization of Bruce, not the real man?
+Is she the moral center of the film, and justified in not dating Bruce until his time as Batman is done, or a preachy Purity Sue who seems to be in love with an idealization of Bruce, not the real man (and vice versa - Bruce is in love with an idealization of Rachel but not the woman herself)?
 This only upped with The Dark Knight.

 It doesn't help that she's apparently meant to be a tough, crusading career woman but due to Katie Holmes feeling more like a high school cheerleader trying to hang out with the big kids, Rachel ends up feeling more like a naive twit who's in way over her head.